 For those of you who aren’t familiar with the sensation of “chub rub,” believe me, you aren’t missing a thing.
 Chub rub, more commonly known as chafing, is when your skin rubs together during repetitive movements such as walking or running.
 Chafing can happen on any part of the body, but chub rub usually refers to the chafing that happens between your legs — specifically, in the thigh area.

-It’s most unpleasant feeling, and some days it would get so bad, I would let my chub rub dictate how far I would walk, what type of workouts I would do at the gym, and what I would wear that day.
+Chub rub is unpleasant.
+And some days it would get so bad, I’d let the rub dictate how far I would walk, what type of workouts I would do at the gym, and what I would wear that day.

-4 Solutions for Chub Rubs?
+4 Solutions for Chub Rub

-Avoid Cotton.
 Fabrics like cotton are hydrophilic, meaning that they will absorb your water and make your skin feel wet when you sweat.
 You’ll want to wear fabrics like polyster blends and nylon, that are breathable and non-absorbent to keep your skin dry.

-Use Baby Powder.
 Have you ever seen gymnasts put on powder before they swing on the bars?
 We’re not asking to you apply that much, but perhaps some powder between the thighs, or even oil will lubricate the skin to keep it from tearing.

 Thanks for stopping by!
 I'm Catherine, your Budget Fashionista style editor.
 I'm a bargain shopper at heart, as I love nice things but hate paying for them!
 I'm also a personal finance writer who's been featured on USA Today and MSN Money.